-If you’ve been working on a diy project recently, the sawdust can come in handy.
+If you’ve been working on a DIY project recently, the sawdust can come in handy.
 Pack it into a muffin tin, and fill each of them with wax.
 Those little sawdust cakes work magic in the fireplace.

 These cotton pad fire starters are based on the same principle as the cotton ball trick above except the pads are dipped in wax and then dried.

 These diy fire starter kits would make nice gifts for the holidays, too.
 Put some matches, a striking surface, tinder (pine needles, dried leaves, etc.) and some sage (to keep the bugs away) in a mason jar, and decorate it nicely.
-Aren’t they gorgeous?

 Make waterproof fire starters for your survival bag.
 These are simply sections of straw stuffed with cotton and sealed at both ends.
-Easy peasy.

-These diy fire starters can last for up to 10 minutes!
+These DIY fire starters can last for up to 10 minutes!
 The cotton is soaked in rubbing alcohol and placed inside cardboard tubes that are dipped in wax.
-That’s hard core!
+That’s hardcore!

 Aren’t these ideas amazing?
 I love that you don’t need expensive tools in order to start a fire when you go camping.